prancer-io/cloud-validation-framework/docs/docs/connectors/aws.md

 The **AWS** (Amazon Web Services) connector allows you to inspect your **AWS** infrastructure using their api.
 The connector is a wrapper around the **AWS** ReST api and command line tool.
-It leverages inspection of the infrastructure using the `describe-xyz` operations available for each service provider.
+It leverages inspection of the infrastructure using various aws verbs like `describe-xyz` `get-xyz` `list-xyz` ... operations available for each service provider.

 # IAM user configuration